thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 [sudo] password for root:
 ```

-Finally something useful, we can see that we are able to run sudo, all we need is the root password.
+Finally something useful, we can see that we are able to run `sudo`, all we need is the root password.

-Remembering how much of a troll this box has been so far, we go back and try our custom word list and eventually we do get a hit with the password from loki's bash_history:
+Remembering how much of a troll this box has been so far, we go back and try our custom word list and eventually we do get a hit with the password from loki's bash history:
 ```
 www-data@Mischief:/var/www/html$ sudo ls
 sudo ls